 On January 17, 2014, the jury in this case returned a verdict in favor of Bianco on a claim of misappropriation of trade secret.
 We accrued the verdict amount of \$4.3 million as of December 31, 2013.
 The jury found against Bianco on the claims of breach of contract and disgorgement of profits.
 The court granted our motion for judgment as a matter of law and dismissed Bianco's claims for unfair competition, fraud, and exemplary damages, and Bianco abandoned the claim of misappropriation of confidential information.
 Bianco's claims of correction of inventorship, unjust enrichment, and permanent injunctive relief were not submitted to the jury.
 On March 7, 2014, the court denied Bianco's claim for correction of inventorship and ruled he is not entitled to be named as a co-inventor on any of the patents at issue, and also denied his claim for unjust enrichment.
-On March 17, 2014, the court denied Bianco's claim for future damages, if any are permitted, will be determined by the court following a hearing currently scheduled in May 2014.
-Judgment has not yet been entered in this case.
+On March 17, 2014, the court denied Bianco's claim for germanent injunctive relief.
+On July 2, 2014, the court awarded Bianco an ongoing royalty of 5% of the net sales of the